sundharwinston/JavascriptGrammer/views/Evaluation3/algorithm.md

 Algorithm :

+step 1: start the program.

-step 1: create a event constructor using new keyword.
+step 2: create a event constructor using new keyword.

-step 2: write the listening code using Event Listener and call the function.
+step 3: write the listening code using Event Listener and call the function respective to the eventListener syntax.

-step 3:
+step 4: write function definition.

+step 5: check condition and dispatch your event.

+step 6: stop the program.

 	let x = 5;
 	const startEvent = new Event("start");